 The location you pick should receive plenty of sunlight and inside the scope of the garden hose.
 Furthermore, you need to decide which plants you will grow: flowers, herbs, vegetables, etc.

 Finally, a draft of the general layout is needed, so you know which plants go where.
 A fellow green thumb or landscape designer can help you on this matter.
 Keep in mind that a vegetable garden is planted differently from other types of gardens.
+Sometimes the best solution is to contact Arlington arborists for gardening advice and solve all of your headaches.
+Tree services know what would work best in your garden and therefore provide a detailed planting plan and care guide.

 Find a reliable supplier